google/gsocguides/pages/student/23-glossary.md

 ## Summer

 Not so much a season as a state of being.
-While the program is run during the Northern Hemisphere's Spring and Summer, the "Summer" in Google Summer of Code is actually a play on the "Summer of Love.
+While the program is run during the Northern Hemisphere's Spring and Summer, the "Summer" in Google Summer of Code is actually a play on the "Summer of Love".

 ## TDD